asvd/helios-kernel/README.md

 `include()`, without a need to transfer other modules' routines through the exported objects)

-- reuse "ordinary" javascript libraries designed to be loaded using the `<script>` tag in a html-page (module format is very simple, and such library could be easily converted to a module by wrapping its code with an `init()` function declaration)
+- reuse "ordinary" JavaScript libraries designed to be loaded using the `<script>` tag in a html-page (module format is very simple, and such a library could be easily converted to a module by wrapping its code with an `init()` function declaration)